-The Infernal Cauldron is yet another production from the same man who brought The Haunted Castle to life.
+The Infernal Cauldron is yet another production of horror story from the same man who brought The Haunted Castle to life.
 Once again, the star here is none other than the devil himself.
 Satan captures three victims and throw them into a cauldron to boil them alive.
 They then die and turn into spirits who subsequently take on the form of fireballs.
 In a surprising turn of events, these very spirits, in a fit of anger and revenge, go to attack the devil.

 This interesting silent movie boasts one of the earliest attempts at special effects and gives the viewer a peek into psychotic sadism.

 4. The Cabinet of Dr. Caligari (1920)

 This silent movie stands out from all the rest because it is visually rich and incredibly disturbing.
 This is due to the angles and imagery used, all for the horrified viewers’ pleasure.
 You could almost call it an abstract horror movie, if you will.